ooni/ooni.org/content/post/egypt-censors.md

 We were likely unable to identify the [blocking of all 21 news outlets](https://cpj.org/2017/05/egypt-blocks-access-to-21-news-websites.php) if they were not included in the [lists of sites](https://github.com/citizenlab/test-lists/tree/master/lists) that we tested for censorship.
-As such, reviewing and updating the lists that ooniprobe tests for censorship is an important task.
+As such, reviewing and updating the lists that OONI Probe tests for censorship is an important task.
 Information on how to contribute to such lists can be found [here](https://ooni.org/get-involved/contribute-test-lists/).

-If you’re a data analyst, you may be interested in analyzing the [network measurement data](https://measurements.ooni.org/) collected by ooniprobe.
+If you’re a data analyst, you may be interested in analyzing the [network measurement data](https://measurements.ooni.org/) collected by OONI Probe.
 If you’re a journalist, you may be interested in telling stories based on the [data](https://explorer.ooni.org/world/).
-If you’re a lawyer, you may be interested in examining the legality of censorship events based on ooniprobe network measurement data, and potentially even using it as evidence in court cases.
+If you’re a lawyer, you may be interested in examining the legality of censorship events based on OONI Probe network measurement data, and potentially even using it as evidence in court cases.
 And if you’re a human rights advocate, you may be interested in supporting [Access Now’s KeepItOn campaign](https://www.accessnow.org/keepiton/) for a free and open internet.